lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Why Leave
-I successfully delivered several projects and built some cultures for the team.
+1. I successfully delivered several projects and built some cultures for the team.
 I made a lot of contribution to ensure the quality of the product that we built and the process of our working rational.
-We just completed and launched the Promotion Shopping Page project world wide, so I am seeking for greater leadership challenges for my carreer.
+2. We just completed and launched the Promotion Shopping Page project world wide,
+3. I am seeking for bigger scope of leadership challenges for my carreer.

 ## Confliction
-At very beginning of the Promotion Shopping Page Project, we were discussing what tech stack that we should use.
-Since my team was more about backend, we don't have much fullstack exprience before.
+1. At very beginning of the Promotion Shopping Page Project, we were discussing what tech stack that we should use.
+2. Since my team was more about backend, we don't have much fullstack exprience before.
 For front end, what we own is a promotion widget on Amazon retail website which is written in JSP.
-So my PE proposed to keep using JSP cause eveyrone should be more familiar with it, while my proposal was to use other client side rendering stack such as react.
-My arguments were, it's better performance, more reusable, front back end separation.
-But other members stuck to JSP.
-This debate lasted for a while and we didn't make any progress.
-So eventually I comprised to using JSP but I introduced a plug in to make JSP precompiled in order to improve the performance.
+3. So my PE proposed to keep using JSP cause eveyrone should be more familiar with it, while my proposal was to use other client side rendering stack such as react.
+4. My arguments were, it's better performance, more reusable, front back end separation.
+5. But other members stuck to JSP.
+6. This debate lasted for a while and we didn't make any progress.
+7. So eventually I comprised to using JSP but I introduced a plug in to make JSP precompiled in order to improve the performance.
 And I avoided using any business logic in JSP, bascially I used it as pure HTML tags.
 It turned out not that bad.
 We successfully delivered the project.

 ## Pressure Handling